Ghiordy/Curso-SE/README.md

 For this exercise exists moore and mealy architectures, where mealy has one state minus in comparison with moore.

+### contador0a99

+Using two seven segments displays may you count sequentially since 0 to 99, this code do just with you enter contador0a99() function defined previously in the same code.
+As well as there are functions for counter 0 to 9 using one seven segments display (contador0a9() function).

+### holamundo

+Print a "hello world" message and blink a Led 10 times.

+### instrucciones_carga_git

+Presents instructions to check status, commit code, pull from web, push on web, and cloning repository through terminal with Git bash previously installed.

 ## Theory

 ### Finite States Machines

 ![image](https://drive.google.com/uc?export=view&id=1p4bQQLuW036G44Ue-blih0MEKAimV49w)